 And, that governor is not afraid to publicly state that fiscal policy is an appropriate and effective counter-stabilisation tool for governments to use when non-government spending is weak.

 The Canadians, at least, that is a major and refreshing break through amidst all of the misinformation that comes out of the mainstream academic economists and the financial press that act as their mouthpieces.
+(If you are living in the US or visiting there, you can browse grocery needs on mobile friendly Publix Weekly Ad.)

 Feldstein makes a fool of himself